Joan Crawford: 1943–1952: Move to Warner Bros.

-The success of Mildred Pierce revived Crawford's movie career.
-For several years, she starred in what were called "a series of first-rate melodramas".
-Her next film was Humoresque (1946), co-starring John Garfield, a romantic drama about a love affair between an older woman and a younger man.
-She starred alongside Van Heflin in Possessed (1947), for which she received a second Academy Award nomination.
+The success of Mildred Pierce revived Crawford's film career.
+Her next film was Humoresque (1946), co-starring John Garfield.
+She starred alongside Van Heflin in Possessed (1947), for which she received a second Academy Award nomination for "Best Actress".
 In Daisy Kenyon (1947), she appeared opposite Dana Andrews and Henry Fonda, and in Flamingo Road (1949), her character has an ultimately deadly feud with a corrupt southern sheriff played by Sydney Greenstreet.
 She made a cameo in It's a Great Feeling (1949), poking fun at her own screen image.
 In 1950, she starred in the film noir The Damned Don't Cry and in the melodrama Harriet Craig.

-In 1947, Crawford adopted two more children, whom she named Cindy and Cathy.
-The children were adopted from Tennessee Children's Home Society, an orphanage/child-trafficking unit operated by Georgia Tann, a source used by many childless Hollywood stars to adopt until Tann's discovery and death erupted in infamy in 1952.

-After the completion of This Woman Is Dangerous (1952), a film Crawford called her "worst", she asked to be released from her Warner Bros. contract.
-By this time, she felt Warners was losing interest in her due to "feeble scripts, poor leading men and inept cameramen", so she decided it was time to move on.
-Later the same year, she received her third—and final—Academy Award nomination for Sudden Fear for RKO Radio Pictures.
+After the completion of This Woman Is Dangerous (1952), she asked to be released from her Warner Bros. contract.
+Later the same year, she received her third Academy Award nomination for "Best Actress" in Sudden Fear for RKO Radio Pictures.